Golisano Children’s Hospital

 With more than $135 million in National Institutes of Health research grants, URMC ranks in the top 25% of all medical centers in federally funded research.
 A bold, 10-year initiative has resulted in dramatic increases in federal NIH funding, new research facilities, and the recruitment of some of the world's finest scientists.

-URMC is one of a select few institutions nationwide to receive funding from the National Institutes of Health to establish a Clinical and Translational Science Institute (CTSI).
-Housed in the Saunders Research Building, the CTSI’s mission is to lead the emerging field of clinical and translational research.
+URMC is one of a select few institutions nationwide to receive funding from the National Institutes of Health to establish the University of Rochester Clinical & Translational Science Institute (UR CTSI).
+Housed in the Saunders Research Building, the UR CTSI’s mission is to lead the emerging field of clinical and translational research.
 Dedicated space and equipment allow researchers to more efficiently advance treatments to patients, taking research from “bench to bedside to curbside.”

 Arthur Kornberg Medical Research Building